Purp1eW0lf/quickforensics/prefetch/readme.md

 Prefetch (also known as prefetcher) is a caching technique whereby an application is monitored and catalogued for the first few seconds it is launched, to make re-launching more efficient.

 ## Where is Prefetch

+On Windows workstations

 `C:\Windows\Prefetch\x.pf`

-Is totally absent on Windows SERVERS.
+Prefetch is totally absent on Windows SERVERS.
 Enable with the following
 ```powershell
 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\Memory Management\PrefetchParameters" /v EnablePrefetcher /t REG_DWORD /d 3 /f;
 reg add "HKEY_LOCAL_MACHINE\Software\Microsoft\Windows NT\CurrentVersion\Prefetcher" /v MaxPrefetchFiles /t REG_DWORD /d 8192 /f;